unity3d-jp/MeshSync/Documentation~/CommonMeshSyncProperties.md

   - **Offset**: adds an offset for the specified seconds.
     For example, applying a scale of -1 and an offset of -5 to a 5 second animation will result in reverse playback.
 - **Drop Keyframes**: drops keyframes.
-  If we apply **Step=2** to an animation with 30 keystrokes, then the odd frames will be removed and the animation will become 15 frames.
+  For example, if we apply **Step=2** to an animation with 30 keystrokes, then the odd frames will be removed and the animation will become 15 frames.
   Similarly, if **Step=3**, then the animation will become 10 frames.

 ## Export Assets

 ![Menu](images/MeshSyncExportAssetsProperties.png)

-Export meshes/materials into asset files, in order to reuse them in other scenes or projects.
+Export meshes and materials into asset files, in order to reuse them in other scenes or projects.
-Normally, meshes/materials synced using MeshSync only exist in the active scene.
+Normally, meshes and materials hold by this component only exist in the active scene.